Soubhik900/legal-assistant-app/replit.md

 ## Overview

-This is a full-stack web application serving as an AI-powered legal assistant for the Department of Justice, Government of India.
-The application provides intelligent responses to queries about judicial services including case status checking, eFiling procedures, judge appointments, traffic violations, court streaming, and legal aid services.
-It features a modern, government-themed UI with a conversational chat interface backed by OpenAI's GPT-4 model.
+This is a comprehensive full-stack web application serving as an advanced AI-powered legal assistant for the Department of Justice, Government of India.
+The application provides intelligent responses covering all major judicial services with enhanced capabilities including case status tracking via CNR/party name, legal aid information, court services info, basic legal guidance, multilingual support (22 Indian languages), and voice input/natural language search.
+It features a modern, government-themed UI with professional Indian flag colors and is powered by Google's free Gemini AI service.

 ## User Preferences